 Traveling with me can be fun and excruciating at the same time.
-Due to my spur of the moment travel planning and non-existent organizing skills, I managed to botch the full circuit trek in Torres Del Paine, Patagonia with my friend Ken.
+Due to my spur of the moment travel planning and non-existent organizational skills, I managed to botch the full circuit trek in Torres Del Paine, Patagonia with my friend Ken.

 Torres del Paine has long dominated the top of my South America adventure bucket list.
 I’ve dreamed of exploring Patagonia after seeing amazing photographs in various travel magazines and editorials.
 The most popular route people take is the “W” route, which highlights some of the astonishing attraction.
 I wasn’t going to do a cliff-notes version of the trek (“W”), I would do the full circuit, otherwise called the “O” or “Q” circuit.